Walks in the North East

 Blue Tier Forest Reserve

-This scenic 45-minute drive through Gould’s Country and Lottah didn’t just drop us at the start of the famous Blue Tier mountain bike trails; it opened the door to a true walker’s playground (Don’t know why we had no idea about this for so long!!).
+This scenic 45-minute drive through Gould’s Country and Lottah takes you to the start of the famous Blue Tier mountain bike trails; it’s also a day walker’s wonderland (Don’t know why we had no idea about this for so long!!).
 There were many options, from a quick 20-minute stroll to half-day adventures.
-We chose to explore the Moon Rim Valley circuit, only 3.5 km long, but it took us about two hours because we were dawdling and stopping often to take it all in.
+We chose to explore the Moon Rim Valley circuit, only 3.5 km long, but it took us about two hours because we were dawdling and needing to pause often to take in the details.
 The extensive spread of lichen looked like light snowfall on the ground or blooming pale flowers.
-The terrain had that ancient alpine beauty, with a carpet of moss and twisted wind-shaped shrubs hugging the ground.
-The weather gods were shining on us, and to our amazement, clear skies granted sweeping views all the way to St. Helens and the Bay of Fires.
-Along the track, we added a bit of spice by tasting mountain pepperberry shrubs, chewing both leaves and fruits for a full sensory experience.
-The mossy path gently wound through changing vegetation; the walk was easy, undulating, and soft underfoot.
-The air here is something else, so cool, clean, and fresh -perfectly capturing the “come down for air” mantra of Tassie tourism.
+The landscape had that ancient alpine feeling, with a carpet of moss and twisted wind-shaped shrubs hugging the ground.
+The weather gods were shining on us with clear skies granted sweeping views all the way to St. Helens and the Bay of Fires.
+Along the track, we spiced things up by tasting mountain pepperberry shrubs, both leaves and fruits are edible.
+The mossy path gently winds through changing vegetation; the walking is easy, undulating, and soft underfoot.
+The air here is so cool, clean, and fresh -perfectly capturing the “come down for air” mantra of Tassie tourism.
 We saw a pair of wedge-tailed eagles circling overhead.
-Spotting these birds in this semi-alpine wonderland was truly awe-inspiring.
-We walked into the forest valley where lichen gave way to lush green moss, fernery and babbling clear streams.
-We can’t wait to go back and try another route.
+Spotting these birds in this semi-alpine wonderland was pretty special.
+The forest valley is where lichens give way to lush green moss, fernery and babbling clear streams.
+Well worth a visit!

 Afterwards, we drove to Pyengana and rewarded ourselves with a hearty Pub in the Paddock meal.